Happy climber at Uhuru sign

 Climbing Kilimanjaro is of course more dangerous than staying at home.
 An adventure always involves a degree of risk.

-While your tour operator is very much responsible for your health and safety when you're on the mountain, you need to please do your part too by researching things and preparing accordingly.
+Thirdly and finally, while your tour operator is very much responsible for your health and safety when you're on the mountain, you should please do your part by researching and preparing accordingly.
+(Which you're doing right now, so a gold star for you!)
+For instance, you can lessen the risk of developing full-blown altitude sickness by choosing a Kilimanjaro route with a good acclimatisation profile.

-Then, when you're on the mountain, you also need to communicate clearly with your guides about how you're feeling.
+Then, when you're on the mountain, you also need to communicate clearly with your guide about how you're managing.
 If you're feeling off, don't think "Just suck it up, chum."
 Always, always speak up if you're feeling ill.
 And then be sure to follow the guide's advice.

 Misty moorland campsite, Kilimanjaro